SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 In a nutshell, Scrum requires a Scrum Master[ScrumTeam,ScrumMaster] to foster an environment where:

-1. A Product Owner[ScrumTeam,ProductOwner] orders the work[ScrumArtefact,ProductBacklog,ProductBacklogItem] for a complex problem into a Product Backlog[ScrumArtefact,ProductBacklog].
+1. A Product Owner[ScrumTeam,ProductOwner] orders the work[ScrumArtifacts,ProductBacklog,ProductBacklogItem] for a complex problem into a Product Backlog[ScrumArtifacts,ProductBacklog].
-2. The Scrum Team[ScrumTeam] turns a selection of the work[SprintBacklogItem,ScrumArtefact,ProductBacklog,ProductBacklogItem] into an Increment[ScrumArtifacts,Increment] of value during a Sprint[ScumEvents,Sprint].
+2. The Scrum Team[ScrumTeam] turns a selection of the work[SprintBacklogItem,ScrumArtifacts,ProductBacklog,ProductBacklogItem] into an Increment[ScrumArtifacts,Increment] of value during a Sprint[ScumEvents,Sprint].
 3. The Scrum Team[ScrumTeam] and its stakeholders[Stakeholder] inspect[ScrumPillars,Inspection] the results[Increment] and adjust[ScrumPillars,Adaptation] for the next Sprint[ScumEvents,Sprint].[ScrumEvent,SprintReview]
 4. Repeat[Cadence]

 Scrum is simple.
 Try it[Scrum] as is and determine if its philosophy, theory, and structure help to achieve goals[Commitment,ProductGoal,SprintGoal] and create value.
-The Scrum framework[Framework] is purposefully incomplete, only defining the parts required to implement Scrum theory.[extendScrum]
+The Scrum framework[Framework] is purposefully incomplete, only defining the parts required to implement Scrum theory.[ExtendScrum]
 Scrum is built upon by the collective intelligence of the people using it.
 Rather than provide people with detailed instructions, the rules of Scrum guide their relationships[ScrumTeam] and interactions[ScumEvent].